SergRibMat/Change-Wallpaper/README.md

 ## Summary
 Big project having as objective the use of several Android features, such as Navigation, ROOM database, Work Manager...
 Using them all together to build a Solid and Useful Android Application.

+What the App does is, you can create different albums of images and use an album to change the Wallpaper's device every X time or choose a single image and change your Wallpaper to that image.

 ## Technologies